lemppu/openrw/rwgame/config/README.md

 ## Usage

-`RWConfig` is only used in other components in the module `RWGame`.
+`RWConfig` is only used by other components in the module `RWGame`.

 _Use cases to be listed here._